- About Us

-You can reach a wider group of audiences by generating leads through outbound methods, most especially including those who may have no idea they need your product just yet.
+You can reach a wider group of audiences by generating leads through outbound methods (like paid search), most especially including those who may have no idea they need your product just yet.

 If you already know who your target audience is, and you’ve done the research to know them well, outbound lead generation can also be a powerful means to grab leads ripe for nurturing.

-This is the million dollar question we’ve been waiting for the whole post to answer!
-Truthfully, neither inbound or outbound lead generation is inherently better.
+This is the million-dollar question we’ve been waiting for the whole post to answer!
+Truthfully, neither inbound nor outbound lead generation is inherently better.
 In fact, we ourselves use a combination of the two.
 When you download one of our awesome PDF guides to paid traffic from our website—that’s inbound lead gen!
 But when we push out ads on Facebook—that’s us using outbound marketing tactics.